HandyPlugins/magic-login/readme.txt

 = When does login links expire? =

 It expires in 5 minutes by default.
-You can change it to anywhere between 1-60 minutes under the "Token Lifespan" on settings page.
+You can change TTL under the "Token Lifespan" on the settings page.
+Enter "0" to disable automatic expiration.

 = Why am I not getting login links? =